Observational test for $f(Q)$ gravity with weak gravitational lensing: Spherically symmetric solutions in gravity

-where $g_{tt}, g_{tr}, g_{rr}$ and $ g_{\theta\theta}$ are functions only of $r$.
 Additionally, concerning the connection, one can perform the symmetry reduction imposing the additional assumptions that it is torsionless and stationary.
 We refer to \citep{Hohmann:2019fvf, DAmbrosio:2021zpm} for details of this reduction.
-After extracting all the non-zero connection components $\Gamma^{\alpha}{}_{\mu\nu}$, one deduces that the non-metricity scalar $Q$ is solvable only under the constraint
+After choosing the formula of $\Gamma^{r}{}_{\theta\theta}$, all the non-zero connection components can be driven by